khomchenkovaa/PortListener/README.md

-# TcpPortListener
+# PortListener

-Listen the TCP port and print received data
+Listen the TCP and UDP ports and print received data